Ada-Developers-Academy/daily-curriculum/topic_resources/atom.md

 and other web technologies, which means that customizing it is very similar to customizing a webpage.

 #### Packages

 One way that Atom is extended through install external packages,

 1. Open the preferences pane from the app menue `Atom > Preferences...` (or press `cmd,`).
 2. Click on the `Packages` tab in the left menu.
+This will show you the packages that are installed by default.
-3. Search and install the following packages
+3. Clikc on the '+Install' tab in the left menu.
+Search and install the following packages:
     - Autoclose HTML
     - Color Picker
     - Rspec